pngan/AdventOfCode-2022/README.md

 ## Performance and Memory Benchmarking

 To measure the run duration and memory usage, set the Start up project to be `AdventOfCode.Benchmark`, rebuild the projects in `Release` mode, and run the Benchmark project.
-This will output timing and memory usage using BenchamrkDotnet.
+This will output timing and memory usage using BenchmarkDotnet.

 ----
 The structure of this solution was based on [this example](https://github.com/nick-wilson95/AdventOfCode2022)